anshulthakur/ClusterManager/Docs/flow.md

                 * Get buffer to send data on socket
                 * For each subscriber in node_cb subscriber queue, send message.
 [Might need some mechanism to allow failed send on few subscribers and retry later.
 State resides in Notification CB.
 Maybe implement a delayed queue there.]
                 * Reset Flag.
+                * Add Timestamp to Node CB [The one that was put in Node Update Message to Peer].
+                * Add Timestamp to Hardware Location CB [Timestamp in Node CB must never be newer than that in Hadware Location CB]
+                * Queue Update on Peer Nodes Queue
                 * Update Aggregate Tables.
                 * Go to sleep again.